 - Use shell-on, deveined jumbo shrimp- Shells add more flavor and prevents the shrimp from curling.

 - Use flavorful poaching liquid with aromatics- This yields flavorful, tasty shrimp.

-- Don’t boil the shrimp, just gently simmer for 5-8 minutes- Boiling the shrimp will overcook them and create tough, rubbery meat.
+- Don’t boil the shrimp, just gently simmer for 3-5 minutes, depending on the size of shrimp- Boiling the shrimp will overcook them and create tough, rubbery meat.

 - 5 sprigs of thyme